novinary/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+- To give access to user for certain amount of time so that they don't have to log in everytime they make a request.

 1. What does bcrypt do to help us store passwords in a secure manner.
+- Bcrypt hashes the passwords for us in the database.
+They generate a unique hash for each individual password.

 1. What does bcrypt do to slow down attackers?
+- Bcrypt forces attackes to decode a hashed password.
+This is very difficult to do and can be even harder depending on the strength of the password.

 1. What are the three parts of the JSON Web Token?
+- Header, Payload and Signature

 ## Project Set Up